Florida attorney general seeks clarity from judge on gay marriage

-TALLAHASSEE, Fla.
-(Reuters) - One week before gay marriage is set to begin in Florida, the state’s attorney general asked a federal judge late on Monday to clarify whether same-sex couples could marry across the state or a court order restricted it to a single, rural county.
+TALLAHASSEE, Fla., Dec 29 (Reuters) - One week before gay marriage is set to begin in Florida, the state’s attorney general asked a federal judge late on Monday to clarify whether same-sex couples could marry across the state or a court order restricted it to a single, rural county.

 Attorney General Pam Bondi, filing her response to an emergency petition initiated by the county involved, asked the judge to explain his August ruling that found the state’s same-sex marriage ban unconstitutional.